Cheap Hotels in Frodsham

 Foxhill, a former stately home turned spiritual retreat, has an internationally renowned arboretum in its 70 acres of grounds, with redwoods, eucalyptus, monkey puzzles and a gingko biloba from Japan.
 Look out for woodpeckers, buzzards, foxes and badgers too.

 For home-cooked pub classics and cask ales, head to the family-run, 400-year-old Ring O Bells, or the Bull's Head, which has a quiz on Sunday evenings.
 Tuck into an Indian at the Naga Restaurant, named after a very hot chilli, or a Chinese at the Yuet Ben restaurant, a TripAdvisor Certificate of Excellence 2014 winner.
 For tea and cake, head to The Cottage Tea Shop, founded in 1908, or the award-winning Wishing Well Tea Rooms.

 Frequently asked questions about Hotels in Frodsham

-What are the best hotels to stay in Frodsham?The best hotels to stay in Frodsham are Best Western Frodsham Forest Hills Hotel and The Old Hall.
+What are the best hotels to stay in Frodsham?The best hotels to stay in Frodsham are The Old Hall and Best Western Frodsham Forest Hills Hotel.

 What hotels are in the central Frodsham neighborhood?Best Western Frodsham Forest Hills Hotel and The Old Hall are located in the central neighborhood of Frodsham.